 33. E-Hacking News

 As part of the Department of Defense, Cybersecurity Education Guides offer resources to cybersecurity students.
 One of these resource guides for students to explore is the United States Cyber Command unit.
-The Operational unit is called on to act offensively to any cybercrimes issues, as well as defending the IT infrastructure of the nation from those who plan to strike from within.
+The Operational unit is called on to act offensively against any cybercrimes issues, as well as to defend the IT infrastructure of the nation from those who plan to strike from within.

 38. Dark Reading

 One of the most trusted online communities for security professionals.
 Members of the site may include security researchers, CISOs, and technology specialists.
 Sponsored by InformationWeek, Dark Reading covers areas such as top stories in information security, attacks/breaches to the public, and possible threats.